mikeqfu/pyhelpers/docs/source/index.rst

 | **Author**: Qian Fu
 | **Email**: qian.fu@outlook.com

-PyHelpers is designed as a miscellaneous collection of simple but very useful `Python <https://www.python.org/>`_ functions/classes.
-It provides a toolkit for facilitating Python users' data manipulation.
+PyHelpers is designed as a miscellaneous collection of simple but useful `Python <https://www.python.org/>`_ functions and classes, providing a handy toolkit for facilitating Python users' data manipulation tasks.

 Documentation contents
 ======================